top of page

 What Is Dimensional Analysis?

-Dimensional analysis is a systematic approach where students use unit-based conversions to solve problems.
+Dimensional analysis uses unit-based conversions to systematically solve problems.
 Each step is guided by canceling units until the desired answer is achieved.
+This method aligns well with how scientists and chemists approach real-world problems, making it an essential skill beyond just the classroom.

 How It Works

-For example, suppose we’re converting 5 grams of sodium chloride (NaCl) into moles.
+Example: Converting 5 grams of sodium chloride (NaCl) into moles:

 teaching the mole concept using Dimensional Analysis